AshFungor/AshFungor/README.md

 ## What I did

-Worked at Embedded Systems at Yandex as intern, participated in university-curated project Laar (also Embedded), developed system daemon for processing and controlling raw sound samples on device, supporting multiple clients, mixing and frequency filtering.
+Worked in Embedded Systems at Yandex and Core OS team at Astra.

 ## What I am learning

-I study as CyberSec specialist at HSE in Russia.
-I know some things about modern cryptography, webapp attacks and network stack, learning design patterns, trying to have extensive view on different fields where I can create software with my stack.
+I study CyberSec at HSE in Russia.
+I'm learning design patterns, trying to have extensive view on different fields where I can create software with my stack.

 ## What I know

-### Tech

-- C/C++
-- Python
+- C/C++, Python, Go
-- CMake, linux shell scripting
+- CMake, Shell
 - Docker

-### Uniform

-- multithreading
-- memory management
-- software design
-- English: C1
-- workflow in Big Tech

 ## Github